joslynnlee/qiime1/README.md

 QIIME workflow
 Identifying the microbial community profile in a protected area of the Caatinga biome.

-We will use the two pages for analysis:
+We will use these pages for background and analysis:

 ![Genomics background](genomics.md)